jamesmorgan/docs/background/faq.md

 The dispute resolution contract contains instructions on how a transaction should be resolved, based on the contents of the state update and/or external factors such as time or onchain events.

 ### Why do you host a single node for v1.0?
-One of the most difficult challenges of channelized networks is ensuring that there is enough *capacity* (or collateral) in a given channel to receive transactions without interrupting the flow of payments.
-In a relatively simple hub and spoke system, if Alice wants to pay Bob 1 Eth through the Hub, Alice would first pay the Hub 1 Eth in her channel conditionally based on if the Hub would pay 1 Eth to Bob in his channel.
-To successfully complete this transaction, the Hub would need to *already* have had 1 Eth in Bob's channel, which it could only have done if it knew beforehand that Bob would be the receiver of funds.
+One of the most difficult challenges of channelized networks is ensuring that there is enough *capacity* (or collateral) in a given channel to receive transactions without interrupting the flow of updates.

+Let's consider a simple payment usecase in a hub and spoke system: if Alice wants to pay Bob 1 Eth through the Hub, Alice would first pay the Hub 1 Eth in her channel conditionally based on if the Hub would pay 1 Eth to Bob in his channel.
+To successfully complete this payment, the Hub would need to *already* have had 1 Eth in Bob's channel, which it could only have done if it knew beforehand that Bob would be the receiver of funds.

-It turns out, this is largely a data science problem related to payment behavior.
-Our goal with running a singular node ourselves for v1.0 was to prioritize usability - by collecting data and coming up with a rebalancing/recollateralization protocol beforehand, we can improve the efficiency of collateral allocation for decentralized nodes in the future.
+It turns out, this is largely a data science problem related to user behavior.
+Our goal with running a singular public node ourselves for v1.0 was to prioritize usability - by collecting data and coming up with a rebalancing/recollateralization protocol beforehand, we can improve the efficiency of collateral allocation for decentralized nodes in the future.

 ### Doesn't that mean you're centralized?
 Yes!
 This version of Connext is centralized.
 We fully acknowledge that this is the case and have been transparent about it from first deployment.

 Note that centralization here is completely different from being custodial.
-While we are currently the only entity routing and processing transactions, this *does not* mean that we hold user funds in any way.
-The primary risk here is censorship of payments themselves.
+While we are currently the only entity routing and processing packets, this *does not* mean that we hold user funds in any way.
+The primary risk here is censorship of transactions themselves.
 Also note that our node implementation is fully open source, so anyone can come run their own node if they wanted to - in fact, many companies already do!

-V2.0 of Connext will enable support for transactions routed over multiple nodes, and will make it much simpler for any orgazation or individual to run their own node.
+V2.0 of Connext will enable support for packets routed over multiple nodes, and will make it much simpler for any orgazation or individual to run their own node.
 At that point, we expect the network to become more and more decentralized.

 ## Dai Card